wazuh/wazuh-documentation/source/ossec_docker.rst

 OSSEC-ELK Container
 -------------------

 These Docker container source files can be found in our `ossec-wazuh Github repository <https://github.com/wazuh/docker-ossec-wazuh>`_.
 It includes both an OSSEC manager and an Elasticsearch single-node cluster, with Logstash and Kibana.
-You can find more information on how these components work together in :ref:`our documentation <ossec_wazuh>`.
+You can find more information on how these components work together in :ref:`our documentation <wazuh_installation>`.

 To install the ossec-elk container run this command: ::